About Lost Valley Ranch

 Four-Diamond Luxury Meets Authentic Western Hospitality

-From our humble origins as a working cattle operation to our 23 deluxe Colorado cabins with fireplaces, cooked to order cowboy cuisine and an incredible variety of Colorado outdoor activities, Lost Valley continues the legacy of down-to-earth hospitality established by the Foster family for over 50 years.
+From our humble origins as a working cattle operation to our 23 deluxe Colorado cabins with fireplaces, cooked to order cowboy cuisine and an incredible variety of Colorado outdoor activities, Lost Valley continues the legacy of down-to-earth hospitality established by the Foster family for 54 years.

 Our all-inclusive Colorado dude ranch offers guests the opportunity to reconnect with the spirit of the Old West, complete with horseback riding, family-friendly activities and the exceptional service of our professional staff.
 Breathe in the fresh mountain air, hike through flowering meadows or simply relax with a fishing pole on Goose Creek—it's all here to enjoy at your own pace.
 At Lost Valley, our "Brand" is more than just a proud symbol of ownership that appears on our horses and cattle; it's a promise that our Ranch Family is dedicated to making your stay the best Colorado vacation you've ever had.
 Perhaps that's why so many of our guests return to the ranch year after year.
 And when your time with us does come to an end, we know your Lost Valley experience will remain a permanent "brand" in your memory and your heart.

 The History of Lost Valley Ranch - A Colorado Dude Ranch